tomas7770/snake-gb/README.md

 ## Build instructions

-This is system dependent, but the following instructions should apply:

 1. Download/install a recent version of [GBDK-2020](https://github.com/gbdk-2020/gbdk-2020)

-2. Use **lcc** to compile all \*.c source files.
-No special flags are required.
+2. Add GBDK's "bin" directory to your system PATH.

+3. On **Windows**, run the provided **compile.bat**.

+4. On **other systems (Mac, Linux, etc.)**, install **Make**, open the terminal on the project directory, and enter `make`. **This method is untested**, but copying the contents of compile.bat and running them directly should work.

-3. You should now have a ROM file that can run on a Game Boy or any compatible emulator.
+5. You should now have a ROM file that can run on a Game Boy or any compatible emulator.